 Focus points during preparation:

 Aspirants should lay focus on the important topics during preparation for the examination: calculus, algebra, geometry, analysis, numerical methods, probability, electricity, magnetism, electromagnetic theory, mechanics, ray and wave optics, relativity, stereochemistry, reaction mechanisms, color transitions and numerical on physical chemistry.

 Reference books: The reference books widely used and followed for the B.Sc course are:

-The following subjects are pursued throughout the curriculum in the various streams of the B.Sc course.
+The following BSc subjects are pursued throughout the curriculum in the various streams of the B.Sc courses.
 While colleges may customize the subject syllabus, the general pattern is usually followed in most colleges.
 B Sc Subject list follows in the below table:

 |B.Sc in Chemistry - Subjects|